Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Training Details

 \section{Training Details}

-We implement the \texttt{Cosmic-CoNN} framework in \texttt{PyTorch} 1.6.0 \citep{2019arXiv191201703P} with Adam optimizer \citep{2014arXiv1412.6980K}.
+We implement the Cosmic-CoNN framework in \texttt{PyTorch} 1.6.0 \citep{2019arXiv191201703P} with Adam optimizer \citep{2014arXiv1412.6980K}.
 Models for the same type of observation are trained with identical data, random seed, and hardware.
 We use the \texttt{Nvidia Tesla v100 32GB} GPU for training.
 The large GPU memory allows us to maximize the batch size $n$ in each iteration.
 All training settings are identical unless it is clearly specified for a variant model.
 Scripts to reproduce our experiments are included in the source code.

 For LCO imaging data, we randomly sampled and withheld $20\%$ of the training set for validation.
 An initial learning rate of $0.001$ was used for all models.
 During training, we monitor the validation loss for each model and manually decay the learning rate by $0.1$ when the loss plateaus.
+In the ablation study, we reduce the learning rate to 0.0001 at epoch 3,000 for all models.
 Models using group normalization adopt a fixed \texttt{group=8} for all feature layers.
 For the median-weighted loss we linearly scale the lower bound $\alpha$ from 0 to 1 over 100 epochs.
-We re-implemented \texttt{deepCR} with identical network and adopted the two-phase training that \cite{2020ApJ...889...24Z} used to train \texttt{deepCR} models.
-The \texttt{Cosmic-CoNN} batch normalization (BN) variant model also adopted the two-phase training.
-In order to make fair comparison, all \texttt{Cosmic-CoNN} and \texttt{deepCR} models were carefully tuned, the best models were used for evaluation.
+We re-implemented deepCR with identical network and adopted the two-phase training that \cite{2020ApJ...889...24Z} used to train deepCR models.
+The Cosmic-CoNN batch normalization (BN) variant model also adopted the two-phase training.
+In order to make fair comparisons, all Cosmic-CoNN and deepCR models were carefully tuned, the best models were used for evaluation.

-The \texttt{Cosmic-CoNN} model and its BN, BCE variants adopt $1024^2$ pixels sampling stamp size with a batch size $n=10$.
-The \texttt{deepCR} and the \texttt{Cosmic-CoNN} $256^2$ variant adopt $256^2$ pixels stamp size with $n=160$.
+The Cosmic-CoNN model and variant models with $1024^2$ pixels sampling stamp size used a batch size of $n=10$ in the ablation study. deepCR and its variant models adopt $256^2$ pixels stamp size with $n=160$ to ensure the model sees the same amount of pixels in a mini-batch.
 For a dataset of $N$ samples, models trained with batch size $n=10$ updates $\lfloor\frac{N}{10}\rfloor$ times in an epoch but models trained with $n=160$ only update $\lfloor\frac{N}{160}\rfloor$ times, which leads to unfair comparisons on training efficiency.
 We addressed this issue by sampling a subset of $\lfloor\frac{N}{16}\rfloor$ samples as an epoch for models with batch size $n=10$.